Sledmine/coop-evolved/README.md

 ## Running the server

-After that you should be ready to go, just run the `haloceded.exe` in your root game folder and it should display a terminal with your server running with some messages like these:
+After that you should be ready to go, just run the `haloceded.exe` in your root game folder and it should display a terminal with your server running, you will see some messages like these:

 ```
 -- Loading SAPP settings finished --